DiogoMCampos/Leaflet/ESOF-docs/Software Maintenance and Evolution.md

 *   Percentage of test code lines: 108.5%
 *   Assert Density: 22.9%

-Considering this results we believe that Leaflet would pass this section if it was supported by Better Code Hub.
+Considering these results we believe that Leaflet would pass this section if it was supported by Better Code Hub.

+NOTE: This analysis was made in the early phase of the assignment.
+During that time, Better Code Hub released a version that made it possible to verify projects made in JavaScript.
+However, this service was unavailable and therefore wasn't possible to make full use of this updated version.

 ###Simple Units of Code
 ![Simple Units of Code](https://github.com/DiogoMCampos/Leaflet/blob/ESOF-Documentation/ESOF-docs/resources/2.%20SimpleUnits.png?raw=true)
-In this chapter, Better Code Hub verifys the existence of branch points (if, for, while, etc.) and Leaflet fails because of the excessive using of this conditions.
+In this topic, Better Code Hub verifies the existence of branch points (if, for, while, etc.).

-Leaflet uses specially the ``if`` condition due to possibility of activate or desactivate different features.
-Cycles ``for`` are excessively used too.
+Leaflet fails this because of an excessive use of these conditionals and loops.

+Leaflet is a highly customizable project.
+Therefore, it is necessary to be abundant in the use of conditionals to handle the activation or deactivation of each feature.
+As for loops, Leaflet uses them mostly to display additional layers provided by the user.

-In Resume Leaflet passed with almost every test sucssefully evaluated, despite the two mentioned above.
+As for the other test cases, Leaflet passed every test successfully.

-With all of the tests Better Code Hub provided it's possible to see Leaflet has a clean, small and structured code with no repetitions of the same.
-Leaflet also don't have too many arguments in their methods wich makes easy to understand.
+With all of the tests Better Code Hub provides, it's possible to see Leaflet has a clean, small and structured code with no repetitions of the same.
+Leaflet also doesn't have too many arguments in their methods which makes it easy to understand.

-Before this it's possible to say Leaflet is a well organized and efficient open source project.
+To conclude, it's possible to say Leaflet is a well organized and efficient open source project.

 ##Evolution Process
 In this last assignment it was required to evolve a feature.
 Since there was a consensus in the group to further the development of the Leaflet project , an email was sent to the main team about features they would like to see implemented on Leaflet.
 One of the features they talked about was related to Polyline wrapping.
 Polylines are used to draw lines between given points on a map and they asked for an implementation of the option to wrap these coordinates.
 If this option is enabled and two points are separated in longitude by more than 180 degrees, these points will not cross the entire map by means of drawing the direct path which is longer, it will generate a shorter path around the side.